The Role of Money (When You Have Chronic Illness)

 Choices gain a new meaning when you have a chronic illness.

 I wanted to have choices of treatment that were not covered by my health insurance.
 I wanted choices of work, working hours, location, unplugging off my internet, and number of leaves.
 I liked to have options in terms of the people I worked with.
+I wanted choices to not put up with stuff I didn’t have to.
+I wanted a lot more autonomy regarding my time off and flexibility to schedule them when I wanted to instead of aligning my deliveries, project deadlines and colleagues’ leave schedules.

 Also, some choices start getting restricted with chronic illness.
 Travel became one of those.
 It would take me weeks to recover from a week’s trip, even if it were a vacation.
 If I had a meeting late in the evening, it disrupted my biorhythm.
+Disruption in sleep schedules was taking a massive toll on my body.
+I had to think carefully and plan well for a trip or a late evening meeting!

 Money helps give more flexibility with time, energy and choices.